We may receive compensation when you click on links to products from our partners.

 A resume is the first opportunity that you get to show companies what a perfect fit you would be for their open position.
 It’s your chance to sell yourself, show off your skills and experience, and make a good impression.
 This is why it’s so critical that you get yours right.
-You want your resume to stand out among hundreds of others, but it’s important that it does so for all the right reasons.
-With that in mind, here are six common resume mistakes you should avoid at all costs.
+You want to avoid resume mistakes at all costs.

 1. Overlooking Glaring Grammatical Errors